 Photography Exhibition: ‘Bringing Adelaide’s History to Colour’

-2018 marks 30 successful years of the Heritage Incentives Scheme and the City of Adelaide’s commitment to protect, preserve and promote our built heritage.
+2018 marks 30 successful years of the Heritage Incentives Scheme and the City of Adelaide’s commitment to protect, conserve and promote our built heritage.

 Since 1988, City of Adelaide has provided the most substantial local government heritage grant scheme in Australia.
 Since its inception, the Scheme has provided over $20m in grants to property owners.

-In celebration of this achievement, the story of Adelaide’s built heritage will be told through a selection of digitally colourised black and white photographs collated in this online exibition.
+In celebration of this achievement, the story of Adelaide’s built heritage is told through a selection of digitally colourised black and white photographs collated in this online exibition.

-Capturing moments in Adelaide’s history over the last two centuries, the photographs have been reimagined in vibrant colour, offering a new and exciting way to view our past.
+Capturing moments in Adelaide’s history over the last two centuries, the photographs have been reimagined in vibrant colour by international colourist Marina Amaral, offering a new and exciting way to view our past.

 Famous faces on Pulteney